This startup wants to bring clarity to the complex world of IVF – TechCrunch

 Alife Health plans to begin its AI-powered IVF solution through embryo selection.
 During IVF, future parents might create multiple embryos.
 It’s then on the doctor to look at that embryo image through a microscope and figure out which is most likely to survive, taking into account patient information.

-Alife Health is inserting machine learning based on a massive set of historical data it has aggregated, into the embryo selection equation.
-Maeder-York said that they plan to use data to understand what the “optimal order of transfer is” and then improve chances of a pregnancy, so people don’t have to go through IVF for the third or fourth time.
+Alife Health is inserting into the embryo selection equation machine learning based on a massive set of historical data it has aggregated.
+Maeder-York said they plan to use data to understand what the “optimal order of transfer is” and then improve chances of a pregnancy, so people don’t have to go through IVF for the third or fourth time.

-“It’s been trained on thousands and thousands of images, knowing that this image and this patient turned into a successful pregnancy, “he said.
+“It’s been trained on thousands and thousands of images, knowing that this image and this patient turned into a successful pregnancy,” he said.
 Once machine learning finds a pattern it can move forward with a recommendation and help future parents prioritize which embryos to transfer.

 Pandemic baby

 Israel-based Embryonic is in the early stages of its business and has minimal efficacy proof at this point.
 Mojo uses microscopy hardware and AI software to focus on sperm counts and then better pick strong sperm for the IVF.
-Internally testing of Mojo Pro shows that the system is 97% accurate compared to manual sperm counting.
+Internally testing of Mojo Pro shows the system is 97% accurate compared to manual sperm counting.

-Alife Health is a hardware agnostic program so unlike Mojo, for example, a provider doesn’t need to use or buy a special microscope to use its product.
+Alife Health is a hardware agnostic program, so unlike Mojo, for example, a provider doesn’t need to use or buy a special microscope to use its product.

-Deena Shakir, partner at Lux Capital, is joining Alife Health’s board as part of the translation.
+Deena Shakir, partner at Lux Capital, is joining Alife Health’s board.
 Shakir said she spent over a year meeting with the team and other IVF-focused startups to develop her thesis before eventually cutting a check.
 She pointed out a number of reasons that Alife Health stood out to her, primarily its focus on an end-to-end solution at the IVF process, but also its clinician-friendly approach.

-“Other kludgey solutions require additional interfaces, hardware, [and] time,” she said.
+“Other kludgey solutions require additional interfaces, hardware [and] time,” she said.
 “Clinicians don’t have an appetite for that in their daily workflows.
 It needs to be intuitive.”

 Along with being a software-only solution, Alife Health sees part of its competitive edge as its partnerships with clinics.
 It has spent years cultivating a network of IVF clinics — and their data on prior cases, treatments and outcomes — to get a representative set that could be used to help any person receiving IVF treatment, it says.

-“Unfortunately, women have been consistently underrepresented in research and minority women, black women have been incredibly underrepresented in research,” Maeder-York said.
-“The fact that our data set is so well stratified and representative of these groups means that when we [see] a patient of one off these minority groups, we’re going to be in a really unique position to give them answers and personalized care.”
+“Unfortunately, women have been consistently underrepresented in research, and minority women, Black women, have been incredibly underrepresented in research,” Maeder-York said.
+“The fact that our data set is so well stratified and representative of these groups means that when we [see] a patient of one of these minority groups, we’re going to be in a really unique position to give them answers and personalized care.”

 Alife Health declined to release information about the efficacy of its AI, and it is still yet to get regulatory approval.
 Fittingly, millions of dollars should help it get to this next, and crucial phase.